Samaara-Das/Tradingview-to-Everywhere/README.md

 6. In `open_tv.py`, the constant `SCREENER_REUPLOAD_TIMEOUT` has to have a value for the number of seconds it should wait for the screener to be re-uploaded on the chart.

 ### For resources/categories.py
-1. `CURRENCIES_WEBHOOK_NAME` should be the name of the webhook which is for the channel where forex snapshots are supposed to go. `CURRENCIES_WEBHOOK_LINK` should be the link of that webhook.
+1. `CURRENCIES_WEBHOOK_NAME` should be the name of the webhook which is for the channel where forex snapshots are supposed to go.
+The name of the webhook should be "Currencies". `CURRENCIES_WEBHOOK_LINK` should be the link of that webhook.

-2. `US_STOCKS_WEBHOOK_NAME` should be the name of the webhook which is for the channel where Us Stocks snapshots are supposed to go. `US_STOCKS_WEBHOOK_LINK` should be the link of that webhook.
+2. `US_STOCKS_WEBHOOK_NAME` should be the name of the webhook which is for the channel where Us Stocks snapshots are supposed to go.
+The name of the webhook should be "US Stocks". `US_STOCKS_WEBHOOK_LINK` should be the link of that webhook.

-3. `INDIAN_STOCKS_WEBHOOK_NAME` should be the name of the webhook which is for the channel where Indian Stocks snapshots are supposed to go. `INDIAN_STOCKS_WEBHOOK_LINK` should be the link of that webhook.
+3. `INDIAN_STOCKS_WEBHOOK_NAME` should be the name of the webhook which is for the channel where Indian Stocks snapshots are supposed to go.
+The name of the webhook should be "Indian Stocks". `INDIAN_STOCKS_WEBHOOK_LINK` should be the link of that webhook.

-4. `CRYPTO_WEBHOOK_NAME` should be the name of the webhook which is for the channel where Crypto snapshots are supposed to go. `CRYPTO_WEBHOOK_LINK` should be the link of that webhook.
+4. `CRYPTO_WEBHOOK_NAME` should be the name of the webhook which is for the channel where Crypto snapshots are supposed to go.
+The name of the webhook should be "Crypto". `CRYPTO_WEBHOOK_LINK` should be the link of that webhook.

-5. `INDICES_WEBHOOK_NAME` should be the name of the webhook which is for the channel where Indices snapshots are supposed to go. `INDICES_WEBHOOK_LINK` should be the link of that webhook.
+5. `INDICES_WEBHOOK_NAME` should be the name of the webhook which is for the channel where Indices snapshots are supposed to go.
+The name of the webhook should be "Indices". `INDICES_WEBHOOK_LINK` should be the link of that webhook.

 ### For database/local_db.py
 1. `PWD` is supposed to be the password of our remote database.
 To edit that password, sign in to MongoDb and go to Data/base Access on the left.
 Click on the user (i.e. sammy) and edit the password.